stardist/stardist-docs/docs/faq.md

 Regarding the prediction results of the neural network, they should be identical or only have negligible differences.
 However, our [Python package](https://github.com/stardist/stardist) is the reference implementation with the most features, some of which are missing in Fiji.

 For example, besides lacking model training and 3D support, the Fiji plugin currently does not offer different normalization options for multi-channel images or quantitative evaluation of prediction results.

+Our [napari plugin](https://github.com/stardist/stardist-napari) is a more full-featured alternative to the Fiji plugin, including 3D support.